-Scosche tapSTICK case with integrated controls for iPod shuffle review
+Scosche tapSTICK case full review

 Compatible with the dinky iPod shuffle 3G, the Scosche tapSTICK adds protection, intuitive controls and the ability to use non-Apple headphones to the diminutive music player.
 If you’re not a fan of Apple's minimalist no button approach or the company’s iconic white earphones then this is good news.
 The option to add your own preference earphones or headphones can bring new life and detail to your music collection, especially on the move, with the option to choose a more effective noise-cancelling solution for travel.